8bitkick/WebVDU/README.md

-# BBC-Micro-VDU
+# Web VDU
-BBC Micro VDU graphics driver library for web, using vanilla Javascript and HTML5 Canvas
+BBC Micro VDU drivers for web, using vanilla Javascript and HTML5 Canvas